-After passing the Comprehensive Exam, a student will normally register in the fall and spring for the noncredit course EME 601 (Thesis Preparation, full-time)
+After passing the Comprehensive Exam, a student will normally register in the fall and spring for the noncredit course EME 601 (Thesis Preparation, full-time).

-If a Ph.D. student will not be in residence for an extended period for compelling reasons, then the Senior Associate Dean of the Graduate School will consider a petition for a waiver of the continuous registration requirement.
-This petition must come from the doctoral committee chairperson and must carry the endorsement of the Department Head or the Associate Head of the Graduate Program.
+If a Ph.D. student will not be in residence for an extended period for compelling reasons, then the Associate Dean of the Graduate School will consider a petition for a waiver of the continuous registration requirement.
+This petition must come from the doctoral committee chairperson and must carry the endorsement of the Department Head or the Director of Graduate Studies.